-As a member of HCMP's environmental practice team, Andy's practice focuses on counseling clients regarding the risks and opportunities of buying, selling, and redeveloping contaminated property.
-He regularly advises clients on regulatory compliance and litigation of cost recovery and contribution actions under the Washington Model Toxics Control Act (MTCA) and the Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA).
-Andy has also successfully managed the environmental remediation and regulatory closure of several complex contaminated sites.
+As the leader of HCMP's environmental practice team, Andy's practice focuses on counseling clients regarding the risks and opportunities of buying, selling, and redeveloping contaminated property.
+He has extensive experience regarding environmental due diligence, site investigation, regulatory compliance assessments, and cleanup of contaminated sites.
+Andy also regularly represents clients in cost recovery litigation and with allocation of environmental liabilities under the Washington Model Toxics Control Act (MTCA) and the Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA).

 Andy’s environmental experience also regularly intersects with other areas of real estate, land use, and construction law.
 He has worked on matters involving environmental insurance claims, storm water disputes and permit issues, project strategy under the National and State Environmental Policy Acts, wetland issues, development code compliance, condemnation actions, and the Endangered Species Act.

 - Represent industrial client named as a potentially responsible party for a complex landfill Superfund site located in Eastern Washington.